syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 `RecurrenceEditMode` : Get or Sets the edit mode to perform the edit option to edit the occurrence or series for recurrence appointment.
 The default value of `RecurrenceEditMode` is `User.`

-* User - Default window dialog will appear when editing a recurrence appointment to select the edit option from the end-user itself.
+* User - Default editor content dialog will appear when editing a recurrence appointment to select the edit option from the end-user itself.
 * Occurrence - Edit the particular occurrence alone in recurrence appointment.
-Default window dialog will not appear.
+Default editor content dialog will not appear.
 * Series - Edit the entire series in recurrence appointment.
-Default window dialog will not appear.
+Default editor content dialog will not appear.

-For example, To use custom appointment editor window instead of default appointment editor window you can handle `AppointmentEditorOpening` event.
+For example, To use custom appointment editor dialog instead of default appointment editor content dialog you can handle `AppointmentEditorOpening` event.

 {% tabs %}
 {% highlight c# %}